Tracklib vs Splice: Which Is Better for Sampling?

 Splice samples are royalty-free sounds.
 Tracklib songs are clearable samples.
 Those are not the same thing.

 With Splice, the producer is generally working with sounds made to be used in new music under Splice's license.
 With Tracklib, the producer may be licensing a portion of an existing song, which can involve revenue sharing and publishing participation depending on the license.
 Tracklib is closer to formal sample culture.
 Splice is closer to modern sample-pack production.
+For more on what "royalty-free" actually covers versus what it does not, our royalty-free sample websites guide goes deeper on the licensing language.

 Which to choose